 Children won’t hold on to us unless we hold on to them.
 Maintaining a healthy working relationship involves bridging anything that could divide.
 Stuck kids aren’t usually receptive to forming relationships cold.
 Using existing attachments to beget the attachments a child needs, is key to matchmaking.

 Battling against the symptoms of stuckness is futile.
 Before we can get children unstuck, we must find a work around for the developmental deficits and behavioural symptoms that exist.
 Six ways of doing this are presented and discussed.

 When children get their tender feelings back, attachments deepen and maturation unfolds rather spontaneously.
 Reversing defendedness should therefore be our ultimate yearning.
 This session focuses on natural ways to help make this happen.

 Session 20 - Priming the Maturing Processes

 The course concludes with three powerful catalysts for growth that can also double as effective substitutes for conventional discipline.
 These instruments of maturation are relatively easy to use and can bring deep and lasting results.

 The tuition fee for taking the Intensive One individually through continuing education is $600.
-This includes a virtual campus student study pass of six months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student study pass of eight months to access the videocourse material as well as other supporting materials.